-Lakes on the Wyoming side of the Beartooth Mountains are pretty much ice free now and beginning to fish well.
+Lakes on the Wyoming side of the Beartooth Mountains are pretty and fish well early fall until cold temps freeze the lakes over.
 There is road construction west of Beartooth Lake that has a 10-20 minute delay in reaching the upper Beartooth Lakes.
 The road over the Beartooths is closed after dark and re-opens around 7 am.

 Trout are also responding to dry flies and small bead head nymphs: Parachute Adams, purple haze, royal trudes, royal Wulffs, elk hair or CDC caddis, ants, beetles and even small hoppers are working on top – sizes 14-22.
 Size 12-20 soft hackle nymphs, copper Johns, Prince, pheasant tails, gold-ribbed hare’s ears and N. Fork Specials for wet fly selections.

 We apologize for not updating our fishing report pages since mid-July.
 Without making a lot of excuses, it is because North Fork Anglers has had one of the busiest guided trip and in-the-fly-shop tourist season EVER!